Imagology: Method

 Since imagology studies literary representations and not societies as such, it is a methodology for the humanities, not for social sciences.
 Following the theoretical assumption that ethnotypes are not measurable against an objective reality, the research focus is not on the truth-value of a representation but rather on its representation-value.
 Concretely, this means that imagological research can never raise the question of whether author A has correctly represented nation B, because national character for imagologists is non-existent outside of the literary construction.
-Rather, imagological research inquires into the development, construction or effects of auto-images, hetero-images or meta-images an author creates in his work.
-A meta-image is the image an author writing from nation A about nation B attributes to the view of nation B on nation A. Furthermore, it is of interest to see how ethnotypes influenced each other in comparing nationalities, time periods or genres.
+Rather, imagological research inquires into the development, construction or effects of auto-images, hetero-images or meta-images that authors creates in their work.
+A meta-image is the image an author writing from nation A about nation B attributes to the view of nation B on nation A. Furthermore, it is of interest to see how ethnotypes have influenced each other in comparing nationalities, time periods or genres.

-Imagological analysis inquires the intertextual, contextual and textual aspects of ethnotypes.
+Imagological analysis investigates the intertextual, contextual and textual aspects of ethnotypes.

-The intertext of an ethnoytpe is established through researching literary representations of the same nation in the same time period.
+The intertext of an ethnotype is established through researching literary representations of the same nation in the same time period.
 The rationale is to investigate influences of the existing body of literary representations of a nation on the case under study.
 This can lead to the examination of whether a literary representation of a specific nation has changed over time.
 For instance, ethnotypes were traditionally often portrayed in sharply contrasting binary terms.
 In the late-19th century, authors increasingly used ambiguity and irony in their representations, to make them more nuanced.
 The contextual dimension targets the historical, social, political and economic background in which the text was written, since it is assumed that the author's immediate environment influences his/her representations.
 War between two countries, for instance, will most probably impart negative connotations to their mutual ethnotypes, while nationalism tends to reinforce the political instrumentalization of auto-images.
 The textual dimension of imagological analysis examines the text as such, focusing on genre conventions and rhetorical strategies.